The 12th International Conference on System Safety and Cyber Security

 Presented by: Prof. Chris Johnson, University of Glasgow

 The increasing focus on Operational Technology security is demonstrated by the rate new guidance published from a variety of sources.
-Controls systems are at the heart of IOT, and fundamentally shape the Industrial IOT.

 You are under attack – Cyber defence or protect the business?